Jenny-Hoang/ball_and_pipe_control/README.md

 # Theory of Control Method
 Control Method chosen was the **Q-Learning** which is a type of reinforcement learning.
 The 'Q' in Q-Learning stands for quality.
 The goal of Q-Learning is to maximuze the value of Q by using a Q-table to find the best solution.<br/>
 **Some important terms:** <br/>
-*Agents* - This is the BLANK.
-In this project the Agent is
+*Agents* - This is the entity that will explore the environment and makes decisions according to the Q-Table.
+In this project the Agent is the ball.
 <br/>

 *State* - This is where the location of where the object is at.
-In this project, the pipe is divided into sections and in each section there are 2 subsections which is the state.
+In this project, the pipe is divided into 5 sections and in each section there are 2 subsections which is the state.
 <br/>

-*Action* -
+*Action* - Depending on the state it is in, a specific action will be made.
 <br/>

-*Rewards* -
+*Rewards* - Depending on the state it is in, it will lead to a positive or negative reward.
 <br/>

-*Environment* -
+*Environment* - The system in which the agent will explore.
 <br/>

+The order of the Q-Learning Algorithm Process:
+1. Initialize Q-Table
+2. Choose an Action
+3. Perform and Action
+4. Measure Reward
+5. Update Q-Table

 ### Q-Table